MilesConn/MilesConn/README.md

 tools.

-I'm also working on a super secret *(ie still under double-blind review)* project based on [Hyperledger Fabric](https://www.hyperledger.org/use/fabric) that I'm excited to show off once I can.
+I'm also working on a research project based on [Hyperledger Fabric](https://www.hyperledger.org/use/fabric) that I'm excited to show off once I've made some more progress.

 ---